dfgordon/tree-sitter-turbowave/README.md

 # TurboWAVE Parser

 This package provides a parser for [turboWAVE](https://github.com/USNavalResearchLaboratory/turboWAVE) input files.
-It enables the following:

-- Language services for certain editors
-- Python chemistry codes that want to utilize the SPARC database
-- Python tools for turboWAVE that need to parse the input file
-- Eventually the native turboWAVE parser may be replaced by tree-sitter parsing

-While our emphasis is C++ and Python, the parser can be called from several languages.
+The parser is a C library, but there are bindings for several languages.
 Details can be found in the [tree sitter documentation](https://tree-sitter.github.io/tree-sitter/#language-bindings).

-# Parsing with Python
+# Example: Parsing with Python

 ## Build the library